 The T-90MS is the Russian most advanced main battle tank.
-Despite the basic version of the T-90 main battle tank entered service in 1992, the improvements made to this tank inhaled a new life to this extraordinary machine.
-In fact, dozens of new types of armaments are created in the world each year.
-Slowly but surely the vehicles of the future are transforming the tactics of warfare into something radically different from what they were.
+Although the basic version of the T-90 main battle tank entered service in 1992, the improvements made to this tank inhaled a new life to this extraordinary machine.
+Dozens of new types of armaments are created in the world each year.
+Slowly but surely, the future vehicles are transforming warfare tactics into something radically different from what they were.

-At the same time, tanks are still the most sought-after item on the weapons market and, experts believe, will not be displaced by other technology, anytime soon.
-Tanks evolve rapidly within their category, as is illustrated by T-90MS, the modernized export version of Russia’s T-90 main battle tank.
+At the same time, tanks are still the most sought-after item on the weapons market and, experts believe, will not be displaced by other technology anytime soon.
+Tanks evolve rapidly within their category, as is illustrated by the T-90MS, the modernized export version of Russia’s T-90 main battle tank.

 The birth of a legend

 Many believe the T-90 is nothing more than a modernized T-72B on which the T-90 is based.
-Originally, the T-90 was, in fact, developed as an in-depth modernization of its predecessor and the specifications even referred to it as an “upgraded T-72B.”
-But it was introduced into service as the T-90 in 1992, and for a reason, since the designers used only the overall dimensions of the body and the turret and the tank loader.
-At the same time, the number of innovations and development work put into the T-90 easily allow it to be classified as a new combat vehicle.
+Initially, the T-90 was developed as an in-depth modernization of its predecessor, and the specifications even referred to it as an “upgraded T-72B.”
+But it was introduced into service as the T-90 in 1992, and for a reason, since the designers used only the overall dimensions of the body, the turret, and the tank loader.
+At the same time, the number of innovations and development work put into the T-90 easily allowed it to be classified as a new combat vehicle.

 A tank with a character of its own

-In subsequent years, the tank confirmed its efficiency in many areas of the world and became a hot item on the market.
-The advantages that set T-90 apart from its foreign counterparts include its comparatively low weight and overall dimensions; high cruising endurance; the ability to negotiate water obstacles; a guided missile system with a range of 5,000 meters and the ability to fire it’s weapons on the move even at night; and a land electronic defense system.
+In subsequent years, the tank confirmed its efficiency in many areas and became a hot item on the market.
+The advantages that set the T-90 apart from its foreign counterparts include its comparatively low weight and overall dimensions; high cruising endurance; the ability to negotiate water obstacles; a guided missile system with a range of 5,000 meters, and the ability to fire its weapons on the move even at night; and a land electronic defense system.
 In addition, the tank is less expensive than its foreign counterparts.

 During production, the tank was modernized.
 In 2005, T-90A entered production.
 The T-90A received an improved cannon and an upgraded shell loader capable of firing advanced ammunition.